weaveworks/scope/site/plugins.md

 }
 ```

-When control "ctrl-one" is activated, the plugin will receive a
+When control "ctrl-one" is activated, the plugin receives a
-request like:
+request as follows:

 ```json
 {